AlexYegupov/test-remark/README.md

 ## TODO
- - header, footer
  - link prevew
- - link
+ - terms [user]s
  - convert it all to the library with instruction & create demo how to attach to project

+ - ?autoconvert links to definitions

  - autolink items like JIRA-123 to links using one of:
    - https://gitlab.com/staltz/remark-linkify-regex